davidereyes2002/prob_robotics_group_20/README.md

 ### Covergence and Loop Closure
 As the robot revisits previously observed landmarks, inconsistent particle hypotheses receive low likelihood and are eliminated during resampling.
 This process enables both robot pose and landmark map estimates to converge to a consistent solution, achieving loop closure without maintaining a full joint covariance.

 ---

+## Observed Behavior (as shown in videos)

+- Particles are uniformly initialized across the environment.
+- Early landmark observations result in multiple valid pose hypotheses due to limited information.
+- As the robot moves and observes additional landmarks:
+  - particle hypotheses cluster
+  - map consistency improves
+- After repeated landmark observations and loop closure:
+  - inconsistent particles are eliminated
+  - both robot pose and landmark map converge to a stable solution

+These behaviors are visualized in RViz and confirmed via quantitative error plots.

+---

+## Global Offset and Error Interpretation

+The SLAM pose and map are estimated **in the odometry frame**, not in the Gazebo world frame.

+As expected for SLAM:
+- the recovered map is correct **up to a rigid-body transformation (SE(2) gauge freedom)**
+- absolute alignment with the Gazebo world is unobservable without an external reference

+This explains the small, persistent offsets visible in:
+- robot pose error plots
+- landmark position error plots

+Despite this offset, **relative geometry and map consistency are preserved**, which is the defining criterion for successful SLAM.

+---